peter-kimanzi/snakes-ladders-game/README.md

 # snakes-ladders-game

-snakes ladders game using JavaScript and Gsap.
+snakes ladders game using JavaScript and Gsap

 ## Technologies used